 John St is a highly regarded creative agency in Toronto, offering a range of services from traditional advertising to digital marketing, as well as design through part-owned Amoeba Corp.
 It was launched in late 2001 by five executives who had jumped ship from the old Ammirati Puris Lintas agency in Canada, led by Arthur Fleischmann, still CEO.
 In 2013, the agency was acquired for an undisclosed sum by WPP, but continues to operate as a standalone unit, loosely affiliated to Ogilvy.
 It was named by Strategy magazine as Canadian Agency of the Year in 2013.
 In 2015, John St took its first steps beyond Toronto with an outpost in Montreal.
-Fleischmann now spends much of his time at Ogilvy, of which he was also named CEO in 2019.
-Megan Towers was named as president of John St in 2019.
+Fleischmann was promoted to a senior role as local CEO of Ogilvy as well as John St, and subsequently in 2021 to WPP's country manager for Canada.
+Co-founder and chief creative officer Angus Tucker also moved away to launch Theo, a dedicated agency servicing the Rogers account in which John St partners WPP sibling Taxi.
+(Theo was dissolved again in 2022 after losing the account).
 Cher Campbell became chief creative officer in 2020.
-The agency also partners WPP sibling Taxi within Theo, a dedicated agency servicing the Rogers account.
+Allison Ballantyne succeeded Strephanie Hurst as president in 2022.

 Which clients does John St handle?
 Find out more from the Adbrands Account Assignments database